department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 To change your beneficiaries—or to reduce, turn down, or restore SGLI coverage:

-#### If your branch of service has started using the new SGLI Online Enrollment System (SOES)

-Submit your changes online.
+**If your branch of service has started using the new SGLI Online Enrollment System (SOES),** submit your changes online.
 To access SOES:

 <ol class="process" markdown="1">
   <li class="process-step list-one">[Go to milConnect](https://www.dmdc.osd.mil/milconnect).</li>